-President's Statement
+BibleWay Publishing Topical Bible Studies

-Bible Way Publishing is a non-profit Bible ministry.
-Its primary focus is on the websites and digital books of the International Bible Knowledge Institute.
-The objective of IBKI is to make Bible lessons available to anyone interested in learning more about God and His will.
-Students are NOT required to attend the Institute to earn a certificate or diploma.
-These lessons can be studied online or in classrooms, by Zoom, downloaded to digital devices, emailed, printed, or used by individuals, groups, or churches in their evangelistic ministry.
-IBKI is not an accredited institution.
+BibleWay Publishing's objective is to make Bible lessons available to anyone interested in learning more about God and His will.
+It is the non-profit Bible ministry of Randolph Dunn.

-We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
-The "commentaries" presented in the International Institute of Biblical Knowledge (IBKI) lessons are the opinions of the authors or compilers.
-Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.
+Lessons can be studied online, in classrooms, by Zoom, downloaded to a digital device, emailed, printed, or used by individuals, groups, or churches in their Bible educational ministry.
+Using these lessons by copying, downloading, emailing, or printing you agree not to alter, add, or replace the content of any lesson.
+BWP recommends that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
+Commentaries and teachings of preachers, ministers, pastors, priests, and rabbis are the authors' understanding and are not equivalent to the inspired Bible.

-You should always verify all the comments, opinions, and teachings of these since it is YOUR responsibility to seek, know and do the will of God.
+You should always verify all comments, opinions, and teachings since it is YOUR responsibility to seek, know, and do the will of God.

-To check the truth of any teaching, read different Bible translations, and consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
-Be careful with any dictionary definitions, as dictionaries give the meaning of words and phrases from the original language to current usage.

-The meaning of words and phrases changes over time.
-Also, multiple Greek words can be translated into one word, which can distort the original meaning.
+To check the truth of any teaching, read different Bible translations, consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
+Be careful accepting dictionary definitions, as word and phrase meanings change over time.
+Also, multiple Greek words have different meanings that can be translated into one English word which can distort the original meaning.